Frida Kahlo & Diego Rivera –

 In all the Art World, if ever there was an “unobvious” pairing of creatively gifted minds both bound and unbound by the institution of marriage, it was Frida Kahlo and Diego Rivera.

 When the two wed in 1929, he, the giant of both artistic and literal stature was 20 years older than she, the traumatically fragile pixie.
 Kahlo, herself, described her wedding day as “the marriage of the elephant to the dove.”
-A statement both astrologically apropos as it is observant, given the animal associated with the sign ruled by the biggest planet of the Solar System, Sagittarius is one of the largest in all the Animal Kingdom, the elephant, and the only bird that produces its own milk from which they feed their young with, the dove, is associated with the “Mommy” sign of Cancer.
+A statement both astrologically apropos as it was observant, given the animal associated with the sign ruled by the biggest planet of the Solar System, Sagittarius is one of the largest in all the Animal Kingdom, the elephant, and the only bird that produces its own milk from which they feed their young with, the dove, is associated with the “Mommy” sign of Cancer.

 Both artists seemed the archetypal embodiments of their astrological Sun signs.
 Frida, the highly sensitive Cancer whose paintings, like the Moon ruled tides themselves, expressed the ebb and flow of the vast waters of her inner most emotions.
 Diego, the larger than life Sagittarian, whose artwork was a big pictured reflection of the two areas of Life which lay beneath the domain of the House his sign rules naturally over, namely Politics & Foreign Culture.